2025 SEO Success: Ultimate Technical Checklist

 New website pages or organization, site migrations, and redesigns do not always transfer over important SEO aspects like schema markup, sitemaps, and robots.txt—or move them to a place that Google will not recognize.

-Make a plan to run a crawl of your site and look at each aspect of this checklist any time significant changes are made to your website and on a regular schedule (at least every 12 months) to make sure a technical SEO issue doesn’t disrupt organic website traffic.
+Make a plan to run a crawl of your site and look at each aspect of this checklist any time significant changes are made to your website and on a regular schedule (at least every 12 months) to ensure a technical SEO issue doesn’t disrupt organic website traffic.

 Are you looking for a partner who specializes in technical SEO?
 We’re here to help!

-Contact Perfect Search Media to ensure your website is set up to appear at the top of organic search results.
+Contact Perfect Search Media to make your website appear at the top of organic search results.